kstenerud/concise-encoding/ce-structure.md

 #### Markup Contents

-Whitespace in a markup contents section is handled the same as in [XML](https://www.w3.org/TR/REC-xml/#sec-white-space).
-Any extraneous whitespace is elided before comparison.
+Extraneous whitespace in a markup contents section is elided before comparison.
 Comparisons are case sensitive unless otherwise specified by the schema.

 #### Null